o-t-w/blog/src/content/blog/prefix.md

 - `stretch`/`available`/`fill-available`

 [`user-select`](https://caniuse.com/user-select-none) and [`initial-letter`](https://caniuse.com/css-initial-letter) still require a `-webkit-` prefix in Safari.

-Safari supports `text-decoration-color`, `text-decoration-line` and `text-decoration-style` without a prefix.
-The `text-decoration` property is meant to work as a shorthand for all three.
-In Safari, however, `text-decoration` can only set `text-decoration-line`. `text-decoration: underline;` works.  `text-decoration: underline orange wavy;` doesn't. `-webkit-text-decoration` works correctly when setting all three properties.

 `text-stroke` and `text-fill-color` have never been standardised, but `-webkit-text-stroke` and  `-webkit-text-fill-color` work in every browser.